abaric/cis450/README.md

 Philly Guide
 ============

+Philly Guide's interactive features for the graduation rate and crime datasets are no longer active, but it can be visited at [https://philly-guide.herokuapp.com](https://philly-guide.herokuapp.com) to see the map and use the walk score feature.

 About
 ----------
 Philly Guide was built by Andrea Baric, Regina Burd, Alex Graves, and Mane Williams for our CIS450 (Database and Info Systems) final project.